 Because of his lack of commercial success, Bowie was forced to try to earn a living in different ways.
 He featured in a Lyons Maid ice cream commercial but was rejected for another by Kit Kat.
 Then intended as a vehicle to promote the singer, a 30-minute film featuring performances from his repertoire, “Love You Till Tuesday”, was made.

 Although not released until 1984, the filming sessions in January 1969 led to unexpected success when Bowie told the producers, “That film of yours—I’ve got a new song for it.”
 He then demoed the song that would provide his commercial breakthrough.

 “Space Oddity” was released on 11 July 1969 five days ahead of the Apollo 11 launch, and went on to become a UK top five hit.

 Now that is a great song – about the launch of Major Tom, a fictional astronaut, (Bowie would later revisit his Major Tom character in the songs “Ashes to Ashes” and “Hallo Spaceboy”).

 Anyway, my point here is that one of the most successful musical talents of the past five decades got off to a sticky start.
 Most would’ve given up, loads did, but not our David.
 All of a sudden he came out with a whole bunch of brilliant tunes.
 His Hunky Dory from 1971 is in my opinion – a masterpiece, that still sounds as good today as it did in 71.
-"Kooks" from the album written about his newborn son, is one of this writers all time favorite songs.
+“Kooks” from the album written about his newborn son, is one of this writer’s all-time favourite songs.

-Davy Jones was on a roll, at this point in his career no one, especially Bowie knew were he was going.
+Davy Jones was on a roll, at this point in his career no one, especially Bowie knew where he was going.